 Mode of transmission of Murray Valley encephalitis virus

 The virus is spread by the bite of an infected mosquito.
-Mosquitoes become infected when they feed on people or animals that are infected with MVE virus.
-The primary mosquito vector during epidemics is Culex annulirostris.
+The primary mosquito vector during epidemics is Culex annulirostris, which are fresh water breeders.
 Other mosquitoes, such as Culex australicus and some Aedes and Ochlerotatus species, may be involved in other aspects of MVE virus ecology.

 Infection with MVE virus confers lifelong immunity.